rh20624/Awesome-IMU-Sensing/README.md

 # Towards Generalizable Human Activity Recognition: A Survey

->A collection of datasets, papers, and other resources for IMU-based human activity recognition (HAR).

 >The organization of this repository refers to our paper [Towards Generalizable Human Activity Recognition: A Survey](https://arxiv.org/abs/2508.12213).
+We have summarized extensive datasets, papers, and other resources for IMU-based human activity recognition (HAR).

->If you find this repository useful, please [cite our paper](#citation).
+>If you find this repository useful, please feel free to [cite our paper](#citation).

 >For more related information, feel free to check out our [website](http://www.zhiqinghong.one/).